 (Worst Option) Use a Free Domain Name Registrar (ccTLD Services)

-In some cases, you may be able to get a free domain name through a ccTLD (Country Code Top Level Domain), depending upon where you live.
+Historically, you could get a free domain name through a ccTLD (Country Code Top Level Domain), depending on where you live.
 When people sign up for a domain name, they must do it through a registrar.

 A top-level domain (TLD) refers to the extension at the end of your website.
 Mine is .com, but many other extensions are available, such as .org, .edu, or .net.